-Parents: Ares was a son of Zeus, the King of the Gods, and Hera, the goddess of marriage.
+Parents: Ares was a son of Zeus, King of Gods, and Hera, the goddess of marriage.

 Siblings: Eilithyia, the goddess of childbirth, Hebe, the goddess of youth and Hephaestus, the Olympian god of Metallurgy.

-Relationships: Ares' secret mistress was Aphrodite, the goddess of Love and Beauty.
+Relationships: Ares' secret lover was Aphrodite, the goddess of Love and Beauty.

-Children: Among Ares' children with Aphrodite were Himeros (desire), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (harmony), Eros (love) and Anteros (mutual love).
-Ares also had one daughter with Aglaulus called Alcippe, who was raped by Allirothios, a son of Poseidon.
+Children: Ares' children with Aphrodite included Himeros (desire), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (harmony), Eros (love) and Anteros (mutual love).
+Ares also had a daughter named Alcippe, who was raped by Allirothios, a son of Poseidon.

-Just like his mother Hera, Ares had a very difficult character to deal with and was therefore rather unpopular among the other deities and mankind.
-For this reason, no Greek city wanted to have him as its patron.
+Just like his mother Hera, Ares had a very difficult character and was therefore rather unpopular with the other deities and the people.
+For this reason, no Greek city wanted him as their patron.
 He often had conflicts and fights with his half-sisters Artemis and Athena , especially during the Trojan War.

-Ares had his residence up on Mount Olympus and his throne was upholstered with human skin.
-Usually he was accompanied by Eris, the goddess of discord.
+Ares had his residence on top of Mount Olympus and his throne was padded with human skin.
+He was usually accompanied by Eris, the goddess of discord.

-Ares was a simple warrior with swift feet.
-Usually he was riding a chariot, wearing a helmet on his head.
-In his hands he was holding a shield, a sword or a spear.
+Ares was a simple warrior with nimble feet.
+He usually rode a chariot and wore a helmet on his head.
+In his hands he held a shield, a sword, or a spear.

-The symbol of Ares was the spear and his sacred animal was the dog.
+The sacred animal of Ares was the dog.